Half of IT professionals are useless according to Paul Knapp of Aussie contractor site Brainbox.

 The amazing thing is that many of the useless millions have university education in IT.

 There was a story in the Australian about a woman, who was an IT professional, who‘s had a successful IT career at one of Australia‘s largest companies openly admitting that she‘s never written a line of code.

-Can you imagine a partner in a law firm bragging to the national press that he’s never bothered to learn about reading and writing legal documents?
-How about a Chief Financial Officer admitting that she’s never been bothered with arithmetic?
+Can you imagine a partner in a law firm bragging to the national press that he never bothers to learn about reading and writing legal documents?
+How about a Chief Financial Officer admitting that she never bothers with arithmetic?

 Yet at all levels of IT management it‘s a badge of honour to admit that you‘re not technical.

 Ms O‘Connor uses the typical excuse of the non-technical “technical” person: ‘She is interested in how technology can get users to where you want to go – the technology is not the end in itself.’

 If I got into a taxi and the man behind the wheel told me he‘d never learnt to drive because he was interested in discovering ‘how the taxi can take you where you want to go – the driving is not an end in itself’; I‘d have to restrain myself from becoming violent.